WRansohoff/game_and_watch_fun/README.md

 # Nintendo Game and Watch Investigations

 Since @ghidraninja pointed out that these devices use an STM32H7 chip with an exposed debugging port, I decided to try playing around with them.

+Tl;dr: thank you, Nintendo!
+Thanks to its openness, this is about as exciting to me as the Switch was.

-They have readout protection level 1 enabled, but it looks like they probably execute code off of their external SPI Flash chip, so it shouldn't be too hard to back up the firmware for your personal use.
+These devices do have readout protection level 1 enabled, but it looks like they probably execute code off of their external SPI Flash chip, so it shouldn't be too hard to back up the firmware for your personal use.
+Think of it as an extra puzzle game that they included for free.

 For now, there's only a minimal program to run on the device without erasing its Flash memory, but I'm hoping to add a program for dumping the contents of the SPI Flash chip before long.